jontrulson/conquest/docs/conquest-guide.md

 ## Refitting

-If the server you are connecting to has enabled the Refit flag, you will be able to refit your ship to a new ship type.
+If the server you are connecting to has enabled the Refit flag, you will be able to refit your ship to a new ship type if you are orbiting a team owned planet, and have at least one kill.

 Basically, when you enter the game, and join a team, your ship is the same type of ship (in terms of weapons and engine performance) that is